MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-usages.md

 ### Usage ID

-In the context of a usage page, a valid usage identifier, or *usage ID*, is a positive integer greater than zero that indicates a usage in a usage page.
+In the context of a usage page, a valid usage identifier, or *usage ID*, indicates a usage in a usage page.
 A usage ID of zero is reserved.
 A usage ID value is an unsigned 16-bit value.

 ### Extended Usage